harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 ### **No Monetization**

 ***No Monetization***.
-This part of rule #2 deals with monetary influences such as advertising, sales and marketing, brand discussion, lobbying, *etc*. and is broader than the first part of *No Source Talk* as it includes practically **ANY BRAND OR PRODUCT YOU CAN THINK OF**.
-This is a forum to discuss AAS/PEDs.
-This is *not* a review forum to discuss commercial products! **DO NOT DISCUSS COMMERCIAL PRODUCTS OF ANY KIND**.
+This part of rule #2 deals with monetary influences such as advertising, sales and marketing, brand discussion, lobbying, promoting coaching services, *etc*. r/steroids, nor its *moderators*, endorse any brands, products, labs, *coaching services*, or any receive any "kick back" from any said service.
+Others should not be allowed to use this sub for profit either.

 **There are no warnings and you will be banned**.

-This board is altogether source, brand, and product-free to avoid ANY KIND of monetary influence or incentive to manipulate information.
-If money can be made, competition and bias will soon follow.
-It doesn't matter if you're selling Tren, coaching services, or providing sources for monetary gain.

 ### Why No Sources?